Enterprise Content Management System

 Company productivity and efficiency increase as their dependency on paper and physical documents decreases.
 Businesses that don’t implement ECM risk losing valuable time and assets.
 If disaster strikes, companies that don’t securely store content can lose that information, leading to significant business interruptions.

 Advancements in technology, mobile apps, and remote and cloud technology create new business opportunities.
 In addition, new types of content are also emerging in the form of social media, video, and audio.
 Businesses should adapt to these advancements by implementing ECM software to continue to organize data and optimize business performance.

-An ECM implementation is a complex process involving various departments within an organization.
+An Enterprise Content Management implementation is a complex process involving various departments within an organization.
 Therefore, before implementing ECM, organizations need to develop a strategy to identify their specific priorities and get clarity on the necessary procedures and technologies their new solution will entail.

 Before implementation, businesses should perform a content audit by documenting all the types of content their organization deals with and who handles what data.
 ECM is collaborative, and multiple departments must be involved in the implementation process.
 Organizations should create a team centered around these multiple groups to reach success.

 Organizations should clearly understand what an ECM implementation will achieve, and the best way to do so is to define goals.
 Regardless of the industry or department implementing ECM, users will likely share these common goals:

 An ECM implementation never truly ends.
 Businesses should build in the capability to refine, configure, and perfect ECM software over time to maximize business value and achieve success throughout the company.